nkrusch/awesome-research-guides/readme.md

 Scientific discovery is materialized in research deliverables, like publications and software artifacts.
 Underlying the deliverables are many assumed skills and implicit principles that govern the research process.
-The purpose of this list is to make the underlying skills and principles explicit.
+The purpose of this list is to make those skills and principles explicit.

 For example, a research paper is a specialized format of writing.
 Young researchers, who want to participate in scientific discourse, must first internalize the "specification" of a research paper, to be able to write one.